 There may be a conflict of interest between Personal Representatives who are also beneficiaries, or who are Claimants.
 It is essential for separate legal advice to be taken.

 What is the next step?

-We strongly recommend a face-to-face meeting with one of their specialist Solicitors who will be able to explain things in greater detail and advise you on what to do next.
-The initial meeting will be free of charge and will explain the assistance they can provide to deal with or make the claim.
+We strongly recommend a face-to-face meeting with one of our specialist Solicitors who will be able to explain things in greater detail and advise you on what to do next.
+The initial meeting will be free of charge and will explain the assistance we can provide to deal with or make the claim.